nus-cs2103/website-base/admin/project-v15.md

      * Behavior differs from the User Guide (or Developer Guide)
      * A legitimate user behavior is not handled %%&nbsp;e.g. incorrect commands, extra parameters%%
      * Behavior is not specified and differs from normal expectations %%&nbsp;e.g. error message does not match the error%%
-   * Write good quality bug reports; :exclamation: **poor quality or incorrect bug reports will be penalized**.
+   * Write good quality bug reports; :exclamation: **poor quality or incorrect bug reports will not earn credit**.
      * Use a descriptive title
      * Give a good description of the bug with steps to reproduce and screenshots
      * :mag: Note that we will **anonymize bug reports** before revealing it to the receiving team.